2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Despite fears of an AI-driven bubble and trade-war disruptions, the index closed 2025 at approximately 6,845 — a level that, in hindsight, represented peak momentum entering 2026.

 The index entered 2026 trading at approximately 22 times forward earnings, a premium to the five-year average of 19.9 times, per Moss Adams.
+By mid-2026, that multiple has re-rated to approximately 21 times, per Goldman Sachs Research — still elevated at the 88th percentile historically, but with the key distinction that earnings, not valuation expansion, are powering gains.

-By mid-2026, that multiple has re-rated to approximately 21 times, per Goldman Sachs Research (May 2026) — still elevated at the 88th percentile historically, but with the key distinction that Goldman Sachs Chief US Equity Strategist Ben Snider emphasizes: "The US stock market's strong rally in 2026 has been powered entirely by corporate profit growth rather than rising stock valuations… That
+Goldman Sachs Chief US Equity Strategist Ben Snider has emphasized: "The US stock market's strong rally in 2026 has been powered entirely by corporate profit growth rather than rising stock valuations… That dynamic is expected to continue through the rest of the year and into 2027."

 As BlackRock's market strategy team put it: "S&P 500 earnings rose 28.6% in Q1, the highest growth rate since Q4 2021.
 S&P earnings are now projected to rise more than 22% in 2026, up from 17% on March 31, validating the rally and reinforcing leadership in AI and technology."